miklevin/MikeLev.in/_posts/2023-05-25-micro-soft-brains-and-saber-toothed-stability.md

 headline: "Discover the Innovator's Dilemma: How Saber-Toothed Stability Keeps Micro Soft Brains in Power"
 description: Learn how the principles of Occam's Razor, the Red Queen Hypothesis, and saber-toothed predators are applied to the tech world.
 Explore the implications of the ever-evolving tech landscape and how Microsoft is using their tools to make money off of developers.
 Discover the importance of having a diverse range of revenue streams and why Google's FOSS core of Chrome is being used by Microsoft in their Edge browser.
 keywords: Micro Soft, Brains, Saber-Toothed, Stability, Evolution, Compromises, Inefficiencies, Quirks, Distraction, Attention, Resources, Money, Time, Love, Binary, Circle, Line, Open, Closed, Circuit, 0, 1, Hoop, Stick, Compass, Alpha, Omega, Pi, Occam's Razor, Objectivity, VSCode, GitHub, OpenAI, GPT, Copilot, Office, 365, Google, Chrom
-categories: microsoft, google, evolution, git, ai
+categories: google, ai, git, evolution, microsoft
 permalink: /blog/micro-soft-brains-and-saber-toothed-stability/
 layout: post
 ---